-A fixed amount (for example, \$20) you pay for a covered health care service.
+A fixed amount (for example, \$10) you pay for a covered health care service.
 You usually have to pay your copay to the provider at the time you get health care.
 The amount can vary by the type of covered health care service.
 Usually, once you have paid your copay, the Plan pays the rest of the covered expenses.
-However, sometimes you have to pay your deductible and coinsurance after the copay.